TriplyDB/Documentation/blog/2019-11-new-features/index.md

   - Users and organizations can now ‘pin’ their most important datasets, so that they are more visible to visitors.
   - SPARQL services are now able to more efficiently synchronize to changes in the underlying dataset.
-  - The UI for setting API token access levels was completely redesigned.
+  - The web interface for setting API token access levels was completely redesigned.
   - Descriptions for datasets, users, organizations, and data catalogs now supports [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) headings, links, lists, and textual markup.
   - It is now possible to upload data in the RDF/XML serialization format.
   - It is now possible to upload data in more encodings (e.g., UTF-16 with Byte Order Mark), and in more compression formats (e.g., Bzip2).